JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    6 │     3  missing      6
 ```

-## Context-dependent expressions
+## Column-independent operations

 The operation specification language used with `combine`, `select` and `transform`
-supports the following context-dependent operations:
+supports the following column-independent operations:

 * getting the number of rows in a group (`nrow`);
 * getting the proportion of rows in a group (`proprow`);
 * getting the group number (`groupindices`);
 * getting a vector of indices within groups (`eachindex`).

-These operations are context-dependent, because they do not require specifying the input column
+These operations are column-independent, because they do not require specifying the input column
 name in the operation specification syntax.

 These four exceptions to the standard operation specification syntax were